 - Engineering the American psyche to accept the narrative as it unfolds.

 But let me give you the skinny on Season One of 24, so that we’re all on the same page.
-Jack Bauer and his coworkers at CTU are informed that there is a plot to assassinate Senator David Palmer (Dennis Haysbert) on the day of the California Presidential Primary.
+Jack Bauer, whom was already disliked an mistrusted by numerous people at CTU because he had brought down a number of CTU agents as corrupt, was placed on a high alert when he and his coworkers at CTU are informed that there is a plot to assassinate Senator David Palmer (Dennis Haysbert) on the day of the California Presidential Primary.
 Jack’s daughter, Kim (Elisha Cuthbert) is kidnapped as a means to coerce Jack to be the one to kill the Senator and soon after his wife, Teri (Leslie Hope) is additionally kidnapped and dragged into the whole mess, we learn that all of this links back to an operation that Jack participated in, in which Senator Palmer authorized a Delta Force unit to be sent to Kosovo, Yugoslavia, to assassinate one Victor Drazen (Dennis Hopper).

 Let’s start with the torture, shall we?
 It didn’t really dawn on me right away, but come season two it was already kinda filling itself in.
 Never underestimate the devious nature of the ideological Fascist in the sense that you must always remember that at their very heart of hearts, degradation is their endgame.